Basebrawl: Arenado charges mound, Rockies beat Padres 6-4 - Philly

 UP NEXT

 Padres: Open a four-game series against San Francisco.
-RHP Bryan Mitchell (0-1, 4.22 ERA) goes for San Diego, while the Giants will throw RHP Chris Stratton (0-1, 4.35).
+RHP Bryan Mitchell (0-1, 4.22 ERA) goes for San Diego.

 Rockies: Travel to Washington for a four-game set against Washington, with RHP Chad Bettis (1-0, 2.53) starting the opening game.